tomasznazarenko/python_todo_list/README.md

-# ToDo list in Python
+# todo list in python

 The program uses sql database with the help of SQLAlchemy ORM.